How to Avoid Freight Damage

 How to Avoid Freight Damage and How to Deal with Damage (If It Happens)

 The uncomfortable truth is that shipments do get damaged.
 It happens rarely in the freight industry (to less than 1% of shipments) but it does happen, and we understand that it can have a huge impact on your business.
 However, it also holds true that these accidents are often preventable.
 That’s why we’ve assembled some helpful information — to fortify you against damages and to prepare you in case of an incident.

 How do I prevent my shipment from getting damaged?

-[Tip 1: Package like a pro]
+Package your freight like a pro

 The most important thing you can do to prevent damage (and your cargo will thank you for this) is to package your shipment properly.
 To start with, we always recommend to all our shippers to palletize their cargo.
-Palletizing is neither hard nor expensive, it can be a cheaper shipping option (as quoting for 1 pallet is often cheaper than quoting for 40 loose boxes, for example), and it protects the cargo.
+Palletizing your freight is neither hard nor expensive, it can be a cheaper shipping option (as quoting for 1 pallet is often cheaper than quoting for 40 loose boxes, for example), and it protects the cargo.

 Palletizing is just the beginning.
-If your shipment is fragile you may need to take additional steps, such as to make sure to shrink-wrap it and then secure it to a pallet, or even put it in a crate.
+If your shipment is fragile you may need to take additional steps, such as making sure to shrink-wrap it and then secure it to a pallet, or even put it in a crate.
 Please keep in mind that carriers reserve the right to inspect the cargo prior to shipping, and they may refuse to ship if they deem the cargo not sufficiently protected.

 Okay, my shipment got damaged.
 What now?